More Car Accidents During “Spring Forward” Daylight Savings

 We want our readers to remember that the workweek following spring forward (which will begin at 2 A.M. on Sunday, March 8th) is extra dangerous for drivers and passengers and to please stay safe out there.
 If you were in an automobile accident and experienced an injury or disability that makes it difficult to pay medical bills or perform work tasks, someone at our firm can help.
 Give us a call today to speak with a representative directly.

-If you were injured in an automobile accident, please contact our Philadelphia personal injury attorneys.
+If you were injured in an auto accident, please contact our Philadelphia car accident lawyers.
 Galfand Berger has offices located in Philadelphia, Bethlehem, Reading and Lancaster, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.